dieterich-lab/ASyH/README.md

 ## Usage

-The most basic use case for ASyH is to create an ASyH Application object and call synthesize() to get a synthetic dataset from the best-performing SDV model (one of CopulaGAN, CTGAN, GaussianCopula, or TVAE [cf. [the SDV documentation](https://sdv.dev/SDV/api_reference/tabular/index.html)]).
+The most basic use case for ASyH is to create an ASyH Application object and call synthesize() to get a synthetic dataset from the best-performing SDV model/synthesizer (one of CopulaGAN, CTGAN, GaussianCopula, or TVAE [cf. [the SDV documentation](https://docs.sdv.dev/sdv/single-table-data/modeling/synthesizers)]).
 The input original dataset should be provided as a pandas DataFrame, the synthesized dataset is output as pandas DataFrame as well.
 For identification of numerical and categorical variables, a metadata file in JSON format needs to be provided (see below).

 ```python
 import ASyH